Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 So you're still suffering the pain of those times when you really need understanding and got quite the opposite, instead of being understood for what was bothering you when you were crying, you heard a criticism, you felt you received punishment, and you'd like me to be aware of how that has affected you, that it's leaving you now feeling scared to reveal yourself?
 Am I hearing you correctly?

 16:41
 *Yes, you are.
-Yes, I can for the first time here that you are hearing you are listening.*
+Yes, I can for the first time hear that you are listening.*

 16:51
-I'd like them to tell your daughter what goes on in me when I hear this.
+I'd like then, to tell you daughter what goes on in me when I hear this.
 If you're willing for me to talk now, can you hear me now?

 17:01
 Yes, I can I hope I can.

 17:05
-First thing I want you to hear is how sad I am this deeply, deeply sad that I would have liked to have met your need for acceptance and and I would have liked for your you to feel safe around me.
+First thing I want you to hear is how sad I am this deeply, deeply sad.
+I would have liked to have met your need for acceptance and I would have liked for your you to feel safe around me.
 So I'm really sad that I didn't know how to express myself differently when you were young.
-But I was so caught up in pain myself in my relationship with your mother and with other people. so caught up in that pain.
+I was so caught up in pain myself in my relationship with your mother and with other people.
+So caught up in that pain.
 And I did not talk about it with people.
 And I'm sad that it would come out toward you and toward the other children.

 17:50
-Could you tell me what you heard me say so I can see if I made myself clear.
+Could you tell me what you heard me say so I can see if I made myself clear?

 17:55
-What I heard you say is that you are sad for Not being able to to be there for me that you're caught up in your own pain with whatever was going on with you and mom and when we wanted you to be just there and loving us that you could not do that.
+What I heard you say is that you are sad for not being able to to be there for me that you're caught up in your own pain with whatever was going on with you and mom and when we wanted you to be just there and loving us that you could not do that.
 So your sadness right now is very I'm hearing that I never heard that before.
 I was just scared of you.

 18:31
 And I very much I'm grateful for you hearing me this way.
 And I'd like to know how you feel when I tell you.

 18:40
 I'm relieved.
 I'm relieved because I thought I had done something wrong.

-18:48
 And I'm sad for you.

 18:49
 I'm so sad that I didn't know a way of expressing my pain that would wouldn't have left you feeling there was something wrong with you.
-I wish I could have just said it that time I'm in so much pain daughter, it's hard for me to hear you cry.
+I wish I could have just said, at that time, I'm in so much pain daughter, it's hard for me to hear you cry.
 I wish I could have done anything except communicate in a way that would contribute to your feeling that you weren't valued.
 So I'm grateful to you for having this dialogue with me now.

-#### So that's how healing session often go when we apply nonviolent communication to the healing.
+#### So that's how healing sessions often go when we apply nonviolent communication to the healing.

 Notice that in that dialogue, I began in the role of Father empathically, connecting to what was alive in her now.
 Notice how little time we spent talking about the past it was mostly focusing on what is alive now.
 And when my daughter received the empathy she said she needed now.
 Then she could empathize with what was alive in me when I was doing the things and saying the things that stimulated to her pain.

 Over the years, many people have come to me wanting to have some healing for a lot of pain that's going on within them.
-And this healing can take place if I just play my own role not I do not have to necessarily play the role of the person who contributed to the pain.
+And this healing can take place if I just play my own role, I do not have to necessarily play the role of the person who contributed to the pain.

 Very often I will start by saying to people, I think we can heal from this situation, if you can tell me what's alive in you now, as a result of what happened in the past.
 Let's just talk about what's alive now.
 Maybe it was stimulated by something that somebody did in the past.
 But just tell me now, what is alive in you now?

 If the person is very depressed.
-They usually don't know how to tell me really what's alive in them now as we define that term.
+They usually don't know how to tell me really what's alive in them now, as we define that term.
 In nonviolent communication, that what is alive in you now is what are you feeling?
 And what are you needing?

-Most people who I find a very depressed, do not know how to express and stay connected to their feelings and needs.
-They feel their depression because of how they think about themselves.
+Most people who I find are very depressed, do not know how to express and stay connected to their feelings and needs. **They feel their depression because of how they think about themselves.
 And they think about themselves this way, not because they have an illness called depression.
-But because they have been educated to think about themselves in a way that creates depression.
+But because they have been educated to think about themselves in a way that creates depression**.

 21:41
 For example, very often when somebody who's very depressed comes to me and wants to get out of this depression.
 I asked him this question to get started, what needs of yours are not being met right now? in your life.
-When the person is very depressed, they very seldom Tell me what their needs are that I'm getting that they usually give me a diagnosis of themselves.
+When the person is very depressed, they very seldom tell me what their needs are that I'm getting that they usually give me a diagnosis of themselves.

 They'll say something to me like, I'm a failure.
 I look at my brothers and sisters and I see all they've accomplished in life.
 And I compare myself to them and I see what a failure I am. or other people tell me, I'm a terrible mother. or others tell me, I'm too sensitive.
 All I know is that I get hurt.
 No matter what somebody says, What's wrong with me?
 I'm so sensitive.

 So notice, I've asked these people what their needs are, but they don't tell me their needs.
-But they're very literate, telling me what they think about themselves, what they think about themselves in a way that implies there is something wrong with them.
+They're very literate, telling me what they think about themselves, what they think about themselves in a way that implies there is something wrong with them.
 And that's the kind of thinking I believe contributes to depression.

 What I do with such people, I help them to identify these judgments and help them to see that all of these judgments that we make of ourselves that stimulate depression are simply expressions of unmet needs.
 We have needs in our life, that we're not meeting to our satisfaction.